mlj416/selenium-java-automation/README.md

 * WebDriverManager
 * TestNG

+## 🏗️ Framework Design

+- Built using the Page Object Model (POM) to promote separation of concerns
+- Centralized browser setup and teardown using TestNG lifecycle methods
+- Reusable page classes and utility methods to reduce code duplication
+- Designed with scalability in mind to support additional test cases and future enhancements

 ## 🚀 Features

-- Implemented Page Object Model (POM) for maintainable and scalable test design
+- Implemented Page Object Model (POM) for scalable and maintainable test design
 - Integrated WebDriverManager for automated browser driver management
-- Implemented TestNG lifecycle annotations (@BeforeMethod, @Test, @AfterMethod)
-- Automated navigation to web pages
+- Utilized TestNG for test execution, annotations, and assertions
-- Located web elements using CSS selectors
+- Implemented reliable element locators using CSS selectors
+- Automated end-to-end UI test scenarios
-- Performed validation using TestNG assertions
+- Structured test setup and teardown using TestNG lifecycle annotations

 ## 🧪 Sample Test #1